-Dr. Alexander Murray completed his Master in Engineering (MEng) at the University of Oxford, where he was a member of Wadham College.
-He then joined the newly established EPSRC CDT in Gas Turbine Aerodynamics at the University of Cambridge where he undertook a Master of Research (MRes) degree.
-On completion of this, and as part of the CDT, he returned to the University of Oxford to undertake his Doctor of Philosophy (DPhil) degree under the supervision of Professor Peter Ireland at the Oxford Thermofluids Institute.
+Alexander completed his Master’s in Engineering Science at the University of Oxford, where he was a member of Wadham College.
+He then joined the newly established EPSRC CDT in Gas Turbine Aerodynamics at the University of Cambridge where he undertook a Master of Research degree.
+On completion of this, he returned to the University of Oxford to undertake his Doctor of Philosophy degree under the supervision of Professor Peter Ireland at the Oxford Thermofluids Institute.
 His research was performed in collaboration with Rolls-Royce plc and investigated novel cooling technologies for gas turbine applications.

 Current Research Interests